BrandlMax/is-this-touch/README.md

 ![alt text](.readme/groupTouche.jpeg 'All Prototypes')

-Sensor and application to generate training data for signal classification (Project will be linked later) to turn objects into touch-sensitive interfaces
+Sensor and application to generate training data for signal classification (Signal Classifier Project will be linked later) to turn objects into touch-sensitive interfaces.

 ---